kanar1234/Main/Data Structure and Algorithms/BFS/README.md

     - Modify the graphs or functions in GraphClient.c or GraphTest.c

-    - Run make to create the program
+    - Call make to create the application

-    - Run the program
+    - Run the created application

 ------------------------------ Files -------------------------------